zimmertr/Strava-Heatmap-String-Builder/README.md

 Strava's Heatmap provides very useful data for discovering unofficial trails & common backcountry routes.
 This data can be imported as a "Custom Layer" in [Caltopo](https://caltopo.com/).
 However, doing so requires building a URL string containing configuration & authentication data.
 This tool assists in the creation of this string.

 *This tool is intended for Caltopo strings.
-For use with OpenStreetMap, you may wish to pass `-p tms: -o`*.
+For use with OpenStreetMap, you may wish to pass `-t -o`*.

 | Before | After |
 | ------ | ----- |